Ask Matt AI

-Why You Should Not Buy 4x6 Ft x 3/4 Inch Rubber Mats for Home Gym
+Why You Should Not Buy 4x6 Ft x Rubber Stall Mats for Home Gym

-Although 4x6 rubber mats with 3/4 inches of thickness have quite a few advantages in the right use case, these are not always the best choice, especially for a home gym workout space.
+Although 4x6 rubber stall mats with 3/4 inches of thickness have quite a few advantages in the right use case, these are not always the best choice, especially for a home gym workout space.
+4x6 rubber stall mats are sometimes used in home gyms because they are cheap and readily available at local farm supply stores.
+However, one of the biggest regrets that people have about these mats is the smell.
+4x6 rubber mats have a high odor and the off-gassing can take awhile.
+If the space is not well-ventilated, the odor can spread throughout the house.

-Some of the biggest reasons to go with a 3/8 inch thick mat instead include:
+A common alternative is 3/8-inch rubber flooring.
+Some of the biggest reasons to go with 3/8-inch-thick rubber tiles or rubber rolls instead include:

-• 3/8 inch mats are a nice cost saving alternative
+• 3/8-inch flooring are a nice cost-saving alternative

 • 3/8 mats can protect the subfloor from dropped weight up to 150 pounds, which is plenty for many use cases at home